Coronation of Elizabeth I: The coronation service

 The coronation service was held on Sunday 15 January.
 The Little Device stipulates that the monarch was to enter Westminster Hall at seven o'clock in the morning.
-After being censed by the Archbishop of York, the queen walked the short distance to the abbey in procession, flanked by the Earls of Pembroke and Shrewsbury and her train carried by the Duchess of Norfolk.
+After being censed by the archbishop of York, the queen walked the short distance to the abbey in procession, flanked by the Earls of Pembroke and Shrewsbury and her train carried by the Duchess of Norfolk.
 She was followed by other nobles carrying the coronation swords, the orb and three crowns which were borne by the Kings of Arms, all accompanied by the Choir of the Chapel Royal singing the processional hymn Salve festa dies ("Hail, Thou Festal Day").

 The abbey was decorated with tapestries depicting the Acts of the Apostles and scenes from Genesis.
 A plan survives of the layout of the abbey for the service, showing the large platform which had been erected at the crossing which was accessed by a flight of twenty steps, itself surmounted by a further dais in the form of an octagon of five steps, and on top of that was placed St Edward's Chair, high above the congregation.
 The order of service followed the Liber Regalis, the abbey's transcript of the fourth recension of the coronation service, first used in the coronation of Edward II in 1308 and spoken in Latin for the last time before its translation into English in 1601.
-It would, however, be said in Latin again at the coronation of George I, on account of the fact that he did not speak enough English to take the oath and Parliament did not want him taking it in his native German.
+It would, however, be said in Latin again at the coronation of George I, because he did not speak enough English to take the oath and Parliament did not want him taking it in his native German.
 Also for the last time, the coronation included a Catholic mass.
 There was no universal text for the mass in the Catholic Church at that time, and in southern England, the Sarum Rite was generally used; however most major churches had their own variations on it, the abbey using their own version called the Litlyngton or Westminster Missal, dating from 1384.